 Covenant House Alaska

 The newly constructed facility is a 2-story structure designed to evoke a sense of home.
 Exterior finishes include small scale textured stone and laminated wood panels to provide commercial durability with a warm residential feel.
-The building program consists of the following components: youth crisis shelter/community service areas (communal gathering, outreach, and activity spaces, emergency shelter administrative support functions, kitchen/dining, and residential housing); executive administrative areas (offices, conference rooms, and associated program support functions).
+The building program consists of: youth crisis shelter/community service areas (communal gathering, outreach, and activity space, emergency shelter, administrative support functions, kitchen/dining, and residential housing); executive administrative areas (offices, conference rooms) and associated program support functions.

 - 2015 Honor Award for Excellence in Architecture by AIA Alaska at the “100 Years North” event